 ADR offers confidential methods for resolving disputes privately, serving as an alternative to litigation in the courts.

-Workplace conflict is inevitable, and limited time and resources can leave managers unprepared to handle disputes effectively.
-A qualified ADR professional can help prevent escalation by assisting disputing parties in exploring interests and underlying positions to overcome conflict and reach a mutually satisfying agreement.
+Conflict is inevitable in any business, whether between employees or with vendors and customers.
+Limited time and resources can leave managers and owners unprepared to handle disputes effectively.
+By facilitating open communication and mutual understanding, ADR preserves and strengthens relationships while promoting fair and equitable solutions.
+A qualified ADR professional can help prevent escalation by assisting disputing parties to overcome conflict and reach a mutually satisfying agreement.